Digvijay78/todoList/README.md

 2. About the App -

-3. ->As Instructed the should have a Input filed
+3. ->As Instructed the app should have a Input filed
------ so there is input field, where the user can write his notes or he wants task to do today
+----- so there is input field, where the user can write his notes or the task he wants to do today

 4. -> The App contain a Blue button "Add Task"
  ------ user can click on the button and Notes will be saved in the TaskList and display below the input field